ANIL-RONGALA/Multi-Sensor-Step-Detection-and-Activity-Profiling-on-an-STM32-Edge-Platform/README.md

 📝 10.
 Acknowledgments

-This project was developed using embedded systems best practices, combines sensor processing, real-time operating system architecture, and hardware-software co-design.
+This project was developed using embedded systems best practices, combines sensor processing, real-time operating system architecture, and hardware-software co-design under the guidance of [Dr. Yuha Chen](https://www.ece.uh.edu/faculty/chen-yuhua), Department of Electrical and Computer Engineering, University of Houston.

 Note:
 A portion of the documentation structure and wording was enhanced using AI tools for clarity.